 6. The Wrapper Script¶

-is a convenience script primarily for starting the Python
+The script mod is a convenience script primarily for starting the Python

 interpreter and after its exit execute PostMØD (the summary generator).